Is it cheaper to rebuild an engine or buy a rebuilt engine?

 Factors to Consider

-When deciding between rebuilding your engine or buying a rebuilt one, consider the following:
+When deciding between rebuilding an engine or buying a rebuilt engine, there are several factors to consider:

 Does a rebuilt engine have 0 miles?